Stratio/genai-examples/example-chain-chat-memory/README.md

 export GENAI_GATEWAY_CLIENT_KEY=/path/to/certs/user_private.key
 export GENAI_GATEWAY_CA_CERTS=/path/to/certs/ca-cert.crt
 ```
-Ensure your user have the right permissions to register memory in the GenAI API.

 Finally, you can now run the chain locally by calling the `main.py` script in the poetry environment (or [run from PyCharm](../README.md#running-from-pycharm)):